Car Rental Memphis Airport

-If you’re planning a trip to the home of Elvis and would like to enjoy several day trips or even longer road trips, secure a discount on a hire car a Memphis Airport before you go to start your holiday with savings.
+If you’re planning a trip to Tennessee, the home of Elvis and would like to enjoy several day trips or even longer road trips, secure a discount on a hire car at Memphis Airport before you go to start your holiday with savings.

 With bargains on rentals from compacts to economy to mini vans and SUVs, you’ll save big on your perfect road tripping vehicle.

 Search our site now to see special offers from top brand auto hire companies like Hertz, Europcar, Avis and Thrifty.

 Memphis International Airport is more of a cargo airport than a passenger hub.
 (It is the primary distribution center of FedEx.)

 Several airlines nonetheless manage to bring passengers into the largest city of Tennessee, but most of the visitors come from domestic flights, with a few international ones.

 The airport is about 11 kilometers southeast of downtown.